 (b) Meets the criteria of section 3(b)(2) requiring that all regulations be written in clear language and contain clear legal standards.

-Under the criteria in Executive Order 13175, we have evaluated this proposed rule and determined that it has no potential effects on federally recognized Indian tribes.
-This proposed rule does not have tribal implications that impose substantial direct compliance costs on Indian Tribal governments.
+Under the criteria in Executive Order 13175, we have evaluated this rule and determined that it has no potential effects on federally recognized Indian tribes.
+This rule does not have tribal implications that impose substantial direct compliance costs on Indian Tribal governments.

 Paperwork Reduction Act of 1995

 This rule does not contain information collection requirements, and a submission to the Office of Management and Budget under the Paperwork Reduction Act is not required.